 How do High WASPs differ from WASPs?
 Well, WASP is simply an acronym for White.
 Anglo-Saxon.
 Protestant.
 No more, no less.

-However, in America, the broad term WASP is often used to mean a smaller, more specifically defined socio-economic group.
-When the broader term is used to indicate the smaller group, it’s often done metonymically.
-Yes.
-Big word for the day.
-Which I’m actually using incorrectly but let’s pretend.
-Meaning, using a part to imply the whole.
-In other words, the word WASP is backed by a list of daily life characteristics, rather than a discussion of the root cause/socio-economic background.
+However, in America, the broad term WASP is often used to mean a smaller, more specifically defined socio-economic group. n other words, the word WASP is made flesh by daily life characteristics, rather than the root cause/socio-economic background.
 By gin and tonics, red pants, and an Ivy League degree, rather than history, anthropology, psychology.

 Which drives me nuts.
-Since my family falls into the smaller category, and I find that the daily life characteristics being bandied about hit the mark just enough for discomfort, and not enough for the relief of being fully found out.
+Since my family falls into the smaller category, and I find that the daily life characteristics being bandied about hit the mark just enough for discomfort, and not enough for the relief of full discovery.

 Hence the term High WASP, used here for precision.
 Defining a smallish group of Americans.
 After the term came to me, when I was beginning to blog, I looked it up on the Internet.
 This is the only prior reference I have found.
 Below is the definition I use.
 Which I invented, out of whole cloth, and to which we need to attribute no authority whatsoever.